Tharroe of Mykonos – Elegant hotel with a pool, jacuzzi, holistic spa, and archaeological ruins onsite, near Mykonos Town and Megali Ammos Beach.

 - Ages: The hotel is open to guests over 10 years old, though this policy is somewhat flexible.
 There are no amenities or facilities for children.
 Guests tend to be couples, groups of friends, and families with grown children.

-- Beach: The nearest beach to Tharroe of Mykonos is Megali Ammos, about a 16-minute hike (1km) downhill to the water.
-Megali Ammos is an unorganized beach with no beach clubs or sunbeds to rent, though there is a fantastic little restaurant there, Joanna’s Nikos Place, with amazing sunset views.
-The best organized beach nearby is at Ornos, 2km away (5-minute drive).
+- Beach: The nearest beach to Tharroe of Mykonos is Megali Ammos, about 1 km downhill to the water.
+Megali Ammos is an unorganized beach with no beach clubs or sunbeds to rent.
+The best organized beach nearby is at Ornos, 2 km away.
 This is a popular beach with golden sand, clear water, and plenty of beach clubs.
-Ornos Beach and several other great beaches (Platys Gialos, Paraga, Paradise, and Agios Ioannis) are easy to reach by bus from Fabrika nearby.
+Ornos Beach and several other great beaches (Platis Gialos, Paraga, Paradise, and Agios Ioannis) are easy to reach by bus from Fabrika nearby.

 - View: Rooms can face toward the garden, town, or sea.
 Sea views overlook Ornos Bay, Little Venice, and the Old port, or the sunset over Kanalia and Baos (Mpaos) Island.